floridamaniac/floridamaniac/README.md

 My name is Walter.
-I like making people and experiences *feel* gorgeous.
+Do you feel gorgeous today?